The life-walk of Paul illustrates his relationship to his Lord, Jesus Christ.

 Christ went to the cross not only to die for our sins – but to die unto SIN.
 His blood not only to paid the price FOR sin but it also broke the power OF sin in us.
 Many do not appreciate that Christ’s cross dealt with more than forgiven sins.
 The shed blood of Christ also gave us victory over the power of sin in our life,

 Recently my own father exhaled his last gasp of air as death claimed its latest ‘victim.’
-As I stood and looked at the empty shell that my father cast off… I was truly able to claim: Oh death where is your sting and victory… for to be absent from the body – is to be present with the Lord.
+As I stood and looked at the empty shell that my father cast off… I was truly able to claim: Oh death where is your sting and victory…1 Corinthians 15:55 for to be absent from the body – is to be present with the Lord.
 2 Corinthians 5:6 This truth is faithful and glorious to all who trust in His name.